 Key policies transferring risks threatening the company's business operation (e.g. natural disasters or emergency insurance) to their insurers, should be highly effective.
-This indicator in relation to insurance contracts means that the sums insured and principles of compensation should be determined in such a way as to compensate for potential damage as completely as possible, without resorting to alternative, more expensive sources of financing (e.g. loans).
+This indicator concerning insurance contracts means that the sums insured and principles of compensation should be determined in such a way as to compensate for potential damage as entirely as possible, without resorting to alternative, more expensive sources of financing (e.g. loans).

-Low performance indicators can be established for policies of a different nature whose main purpose is, for instance, financing of smaller, repetitive damages which individually do not constitute a significant burden of the insured entity.
+Low-performance indicators can be established for policies of a different nature whose primary purpose is, for instance, financing of smaller, repetitive damages which individually do not constitute a significant burden of the insured entity.

-The experience of EIB indicates that implementation of audit recommendations allows the Client to avoid risk of lack of compensation in a crisis situation.
-In addition, through an introduction of well-thought out and coherent mechanisms of the Client's co-responsibility for recurring loss events, the premium is reduced.
+The experience of EIB indicates that implementation of audit recommendations allows the Client to avoid the risk of lack of compensation in a crisis situation.
+Also, through an introduction of well-thought-out and coherent mechanisms of the Client's co-responsibility for recurring loss events, the premium is reduced.